 Lesson 3.
 Dust yourself off and try again

 In the words of Alliah ‘If at first you don’t succeed, dust yourself off and try again’.
 This applies to almost everything in life.
 For one picture that I post on Instagram there are maybe 50 photos that didn’t make the cut.
 My blog posts are drafted up ahead of time and I re-read them multiple times to make improvements.
 It’s easy to be disheartened by one bad picture of ourselves when we see pretty girls in beautiful places all over our Instagram feeds but it takes a lot of practise to know what works best for you.
 I refuse to believe that big bloggers nail their shots first time around.
 Sometimes being your own worst critic can be useful, it enables you to see what’s wrong with something and how you can improve it, but making sure you’re not too hard on yourself is also important.

 Lesson 4.
 Travel at your own pace

 Another general life lesson.
-We’re all travelling at our own speeds and that’s okay.
+We’re all travelling at our own speed and that’s okay.